 K. Michael Hays is Eliot Noyes Professor of Architectural Theory at Harvard’s Graduate School of Design.
 In 2000 he was appointed the first Adjunct Curator at the Whitney Museum for American Art.
 He is the author, among other books, of Modern Architecture and the Posthumanist Subject (1995) and the editor of Architecture Theory since 1968 (2000), both published by the MIT Press.

 "At the very moment when the death of theory by the victorious sword of the real has been loudly proclaimed, Michael Hays' lyrical return to the 1970s when architecture first fully realized its potential to become a conceptual practice is both welcome and much needed.
-His close attention to key works by Hejduk, Eisenman, and Rossi uncovers striking connections between this commonly repressed substratum and the instrumental shifts recently taken by architects such as Bernard Tschumi and Rem Koolhaas and persuasively turns the 'reality' of contemporary architecture upside down to reveal our new 'real' to be driven by forces more mysterious and intangible than ever."
+His close attention to key works by Hejduk, Eisenman, and Rossi uncovers striking connections between this commonly repressed substratum and the instrumental turn recently taken by architects such as Bernard Tschumi and Rem Koolhaas and persuasively turns the ‘reality’ of contemporary architecture upside down to reveal our new ‘real’ to be driven by forces more mysterious and intangible than ever."--Sylvia Lavin, Director of Critical Studies and MA/PhD Programs, UCLA Department of Architecture and Urban Design"—

 "K. Michael Hays has written an elegant and incisive analysis of the changing ontologies and political strategies of late avant-garde architecture.
 Architecture's Desire opens up architecture's post-1960s inventions to new ways of thinking to explore the sometimes wild and often impossible desires immanent within architecture, and to follow the unpredictable movements and forces that architecture most recently embodies and makes possible.
 An exciting view of the unconscious of architecture!"